GJSissons/JiveMemberExtract/README.md

 I'm fond of Servage.NET as a shared hosting provider because they allow the use of a shared SSL certificate that prevents me needing to purchase a certification whenever I want to test an SSL enabled website like this one.

+##The user experience

+After you upload the two script files, access them through your browser.
+You will see a screen like the one below